qiangCS/ql_personalpage/content/authors/admin/_index.md

 ## About Me

-I am an research fellow in the school of medicine at Emory University.
+I am a research fellow in the school of medicine at Emory University.
 My research focuses on leveraging machine learning, data science, and computational techniques to address challenges in healthcare and biomedical applications.